LukeLIN-web/GNNlearning/paper reading/ppopp23/TGOpt.md

 ## 4 Redundancy-Aware Optimizations

-uses a memoization cache in the computation of temporal embeddings for a batch

 ### 4.1Deduplicating Nodes

- jointly operates on the two separate arrays in order to avoid creating intermediate tensors. 仔细设计高效低内存消耗的hash算法, 产生unique element ,
+ jointly operates on the two separate arrays in order to avoid creating intermediate tensors.  hash算法, 产生unique element ,

 ### 4.2 Memoization of Embeddings